rust-lang/rfcs/text/0000-gen-fn.md

 ## Keyword

-We could also use `gen` (for `generator`) as a keyword.
-The reason I chose `iter` in this RFC, is that people (including me) connect generators with a more powerful scheme than just plain `Iterator`s.
+We could also use `iter` as a keyword.
+I would prefer `iter` in because I connect generators with a more powerful scheme than just plain `Iterator`s.
 The `Generator` trait can do everything that `iter` blocks and `async` blocks can do, and more.
-I believe connecting the `Iterator` trait with `iter` blocks is the right choice, but I also don't feel too strongly about it.
+I believe connecting the `Iterator` trait with `iter` blocks is the right choice, but that would require us to carve out many exceptions for this keyword, as `iter` is used for module names and method names everywhere (including libstd/libcore).

-## Non-Contextual keyword
+## Contextual keyword

-We could forbid `iter` from being used as an identifier anywhere.

-I believe blocking `iter` (or even just `gen`) from being used as module, type and function names is not feasible.
-The standard library contains an `iter` module and many data structures have `iter` methods implemented for them.
+We allow `gen` as an identifier for function names and module names, without that conflicting with `gen` blocks, but that makes the syntax more complicated than necessary, for not too much gain.

+## 2021 edition

+We could allow `gen` blocks on the 2021 edition via `k#gen {}` syntax.
+We can allow `gen fn` on all editions.

+## `gen` identifiers on 2024 edition

+We can allow `i#gen` identifiers in the 2024 edition in order to refer to items named `gen` in previous edition crates.

 ## Do not do this